itmeson/c-labscience/src/lessons/week1.rst

 =====

-1. Measure everything in the room.
-Come up with multiple ways to measure the same thing, and devise ways to reliably convert between the different ways to measure.
+ 1. Course mechanics:  How to take notes.

  2. Discussion:  What are the categories of measurement that you've employed?

    time
    length